What is a leaderboard?

 • Allowing users to receive notifications as the attributes they are interested in on the leaderboard change

-• Allowing applications to update leaderboards in a fully distributed manner across the globe and where the actions are taken place, while also delivering a global view of the leaderboard’s status from any location
+• Allowing apps to update leaderboards in a fully distributed manner across the globe and where the actions are taking place, while also delivering a global view of the leaderboard’s status from any location

 Providing this data in real time and keeping the system available is beyond the scope of many web technologies.
 However, this is a challenge that Redis Enterprise solves with data structures built for use cases like these, and with the variety of deployment options that Redis Enterprise provides.